rezam92/Persian-Modal-Date-Picker/README.md

-# shamsi_date_picker
+# Persian Modal Date Picker

-ShamsiDatePicker is BottomModalSheet Jalali calendar which is used to select Jalali date.
+Persian_Modal_Date_Picker is a modal date picker which is used to select Jalali date.

 - Jalali Date
 - Set initial date